gaurav-js-dev/design-patterns-practice/Interface-Segregation-Principle/README.md

-### The Dependency Inversion Principle (DIP) states that high level modules should not depend on low level modules; both should depend on abstractions.
-Abstractions should not depend on details.
+### Interface Segregation Principle (ISP) states that no code should be forced to depend on methods it does not use.
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.

 - We have a **Document** class in the system we have clients which want to implement different devices such as printers, multifunction printers, scanners and so on.